American flag with green background

 Trinity Votes

 Voting is an instrumental pillar of our civic and social life.
-Our world is changing fast, and the upcoming New York City elections will elevate new voices, new movements, and impact our city for years to come.
+Our world is changing fast, and the upcoming elections will elevate new voices, new movements, and impact our city for years to come.
 Voting, along with civic engagement, advocacy, and protest are all important methods of making your voice heard.
-Learn more about making your voter action plan here.

 In the Episcopal tradition, we promise at baptism to “strive for justice and peace among all people and respect the dignity of every human being.”
 Part of this promise is to vote for the common good.
 At Trinity Church Wall Street, we vote for our neighbor so that all have decent housing, food, education, and income.